Remote Education Provision Information for Parents

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 Remote education will continue in the same way as above for children who are self-isolating.
-For children with technology, work will be set through Seesaw and the teacher will feedback daily.
-Where appropriate, live lessons will take place through Zoom.
+For children with technology, work will be set through the virtual classroom and the teacher will feedback daily.
+Where appropriate, live lessons will take place.

-Children without technology will be offered access to an iPad/netbook and a SIM card with data if required.
+Children without technology will be offered access to a device.
 Support will be provided to enable them to use it at home.